Californians know. Water Conservation. It’s For Life.

 Since landscaping accounts for about half (or more) of all residential water use, it is crucial to find ways to save water outdoors too.
 Lawns are shrinking or going away completely if they’re not being used for sports or play.
 Now is the time to convert thirsty lawns to drought-tolerant landscaping by using low-water plants and efficient irrigation.
 Most local water agencies offer rebates to help you pay for these upgrades.

 Become a Water Hero

-follow site We hope this website will offer you practical ways to conserve water and even expand your water use efficiency repertoire, so that we can collectively fortify our long-term water sovereignty.
-Take the pledge to save water, reach out to your water provider for rebates and spread the word to your friends and neighbors.
+We hope you will use this website to find and practice ways to use water wisely, so that we can all ensure our long-term water supply.
+Take the pledge to save water, reach out to your water provider for rebates, and spread the word to your friends and neighbors.
 The best water conservation ambassador is you!
-Please share your success stories to motivate others.

-gmat essay tips Below are some additional resources to learn more about water supply conditions across California and additional conservation resources that can help.
+Below are some additional resources to learn more about water supply conditions across California and additional water use efficiency resources that can help.

 Thank you for your interest in our shared water supply!

 Save Our Water Campaign